PhilippeMorier/philippemorier.github.io/collections/_flash_cards/paragliding.md

   - humid adiabatic 0.6°C/100m (when raising), 1 °C/100m when sinking, rel.
     humidity > 100%)
-    - 0.6 is due to the fact that rel. humidity > 100% and therefore steam condenses (at the dew point) which releases heat to its to surrounding
+    - 0.6 is due to the fact that rel. humidity > 100% and therefore steam condenses (at the dew point) which releases heat to its surrounding
 - labile & stable layers
+- advection: horizontal transport of some property (e.g. heat, humidity) of the atmosphere
+- convection: vertical transport (vertical advection)
+- [temperature inversion](https://youtu.be/Dk9VHHFUbqo): Usually higher air is colder than lower air.
+If warmer air is above colder air, it is an inversion.

 ### Clouds